School Dress Code

 - During cold weather (November 1-April 1) students will be allowed to wear knit caps that do not violate dress code guidelines (pro logos, inappropriate insignias).

-5. Attire and/or accessories with lettering, jewelry, body art, tattoos, or drawing that depicts sexually suggestive experiences (example – clothing with the “Player 69” logo) or actions, profanity, obscenity, drugs, alcohol, tobacco, or degrades the integrity of the individual or others may not be worn at school or at school functions.
+E. Attire and/or accessories with lettering, jewelry, body art, tattoos, or drawing that depicts sexually suggestive experiences (example – clothing with the “Player 69”, Playboy logos) or actions, profanity, obscenity, drugs, alcohol, tobacco, or degrades the integrity of the individual or others may not be worn at school or at school functions.
 Tattoos should be covered at all times.

-6. Improper attire such as strapless wear, tube tops, halter tops, tank tops, spaghetti straps, muscle shirts, athletic shorts, biker shorts and clothes which are see through or bare the midriff are not permitted.
+F. Improper attire such as strapless wear, tube tops, halter tops, tank tops, spaghetti straps, muscle shirts, athletic shorts, biker shorts, and clothes that are see-through or bare the midriff are not permitted.
 Blouses or body shirts with shoulder straps less than two (2) inches wide are not allowed and any apparel determined by District personnel to be too revealing is not acceptable.

-7. Extreme fashion that draws undue attention to the student will not be allowed.
-This includes exotic clothing, jewelry, make-up, body piercing, bare midriffs or chests, see through or fishnet outfits, off the shoulder and low-cut tops are not appropriate or acceptable.
+G. Extreme fashion that draws undue attention to the student will not be allowed.
+This includes exotic clothing, jewelry, make-up, body piercing, bare midriffs or chests, see-through or fishnet outfits, off the shoulder and low-cut tops are not appropriate or acceptable.

-10. Attire which may be used as a weapon may not be worn such as steel-toed boots, chains (including wallet chains), items with spikes or studs, dog chain or collars are not permitted.
+J. Attire which may be used as a weapon may not be worn such as steel-toed boots, chains (including wallet chains), items with spikes or studs, dog chain, or collars are not permitted.

 P.E.
 Dress Code

-The Physical Education Department recommend that all students participating in their programs wear appropriate attire for physical activity.
-During winter months, ankle length sweatpants (black, white, or grey) are allowed.
+The Physical Education Department recommends that all students participating in their programs wear appropriate attire for physical activity.
+During winter months, ankle-length sweatpants (black, white, or grey) are allowed.
 Black, white, or grey sweatshirts may be worn on top.
 Athletic attire will be available for purchase on registration day and in the P.E. department for the first two weeks of school.
 Coaches and teachers may recommend more stringent dress requirements to accommodate the special needs of certain sports and/or classes.

 Dressing out for P. E.: Students are required to wear the proper P.E. attire.
 Students are expected and required to dress out by the 1st class meeting of the second week of school.
 All transfer students are required to dress out by the 1st class meeting of their second week of enrollment.